Categories

 Crochet Scarf with Fringe Pattern

-Or get this shawl & scarf bundle that includes the Aquamarine Triangle Shawl, Primavera Rectangular Shawl and the Ocean Breeze Scarf!
-You can get it from Etsy here.
+And if you’re looking for even more patterns for a great value, consider getting the shawl & scarf bundle which includes the Aquamarine Triangle Shawl, Primavera Rectangular Shawl, and Ocean Breeze Scarf!
+You can find the bundle on Etsy here.

 Skill level